csvoss/onelinerizer/README.md

     $ pypy main.ol.py

 However, since while loops and for loops are implemented with recursion, you might encounter `maximum recursion depth exceeded` errors during runtime if your loops go on for too long.

-I do not yet know of a fix for this.
+To get around this, you can put

+    import sys
+    sys.setrecursionlimit(new_limit)

+in your original Python code; currently oneliner will not place this command in for you.

 Not Implemented
 ---------------